A Life in Words

 All the while, I studied.
 English literature at A level evening class in Waterford where I fell in love with Shakespeare and poetry.
 Then an Open University degree in history and social sciences.
 I was fascinated by democracy, Empires and Colonialism and learned about the complex relationship between Ireland and Britain over hundreds of years.
 I developed a career in teaching, focused on inclusivity and lifelong learning.

 I read lots of non-fiction about the Famine but nothing about how women and their families managed in this terrible time.
 So I started to write a novel.
-I soon realised I needed to learn the art of writing as opposed to the craft of it and when I retired I enrolled on a Masters degree in Creative Writing in 2018.
+I soon realised I needed to learn the art of writing as opposed to the craft of it and when I retired I enrolled on a Masters degree in Creative Writing in 2018 and completed it in December 2021.

 One day, my six beautiful grandchildren may want to read about their Irish heritage and history.
 These novels are for them.